[ASRI Users Guide, §1.1]

 A number of years ago I tried to solve this math problem: how can you determine the number of possible SELCAL codes give the rules of letter selection?
 I was unable to come up with an elegant solution and asked for help on this page.
-In September of 2016, Nathan Kudlaty came to the rescue.
+In September of 2016, Nathan Kudlaty came to the rescue with an idea to solve this puzzle by using a sumation function for the first pair of letters.
 Thanks Nathan!

 Before we continue, I did compile all 10,920 combinations on a spreadsheet, linked here: selcal_permutations.xlsx.
 You can follow along if you like.

 The first thing to do is to come up with the total number of possible combinations for the first pair of letters.
 Consider all the pairings that start with the letter A: AB, AC, AD, AE, AF, AG, AH, AJ, AK, AL, AM, AP, AQ, AR, AS.
 That's 15.
 The first letter cannot be S because there would be nothing to follow.
 So the last starting letter is R and it only offers one combination: RS.
 So You have 15 possible combinations that start with the letters from A to R, and each of these have possible second letter combinations from 15 to 1.
 (Examine the linked spreadsheet, Tab L1L2 and see that there are 120 possible combinations of the first and second letters.)
 Mathematically, that can be written as the sum of possible combinations X added together from X = 1 to X = 15: